by Freddy Tran Nager, Founder of Atomic Tango + Writer Who Likes Numbers; photo by Cory Doctorow via Wikimedia Commons…

 I contacted the ad service, who assured me that they have fraud detection systems, but they also thought my numbers looked unusual.
 After investigating for a few days, they told me they couldn’t explain the results — not even the particular website generating the clicks.

-Note: I never suspected the ad service itself of fraud, since they’re a well-known brand, and I had used them for weeks without issue.
+Note: I never suspected the ad service itself of fraud, since I had used them for weeks without issue.
 Rather, I suspected one of the sites on which the ad appeared.
 Since website publishers share in the ad revenue, they’re incentivized to cheat.

 Even if the clicks were free, the resulting traffic may be worse than worthless.
 SEO experts claim that Google tracks user behavior on websites to determine site “quality,” and that affects Google search results.
 If users spend only a few seconds on a page, Google might downgrade it.

 So I canceled the ads and haven’t run one since.
 Sigh.
 So much for my public radio show.

 If you do decide to run digital ads, make sure to do all the following:

 - Whatever you do in marketing, always test before you seriously invest.